apache/juddi/src/site/markdown/ClientGuideSimplePublishingUsingthejUDDIAPI.md

 myServName.setValue("My Service");
 myService.getName().add(myServName);
 // Add binding templates, etc...
-// <snip> We removed some stuff here to make the example shorter, check out the source for more info</snip>
+// <snip> We removed some stuff here to make the example shorter,
+//check out the source for more info</snip>

-// Adding the service to the "save" structure, using our publisher's authentication info and
+// Adding the service to the "save" structure, using our
+//publisher's authentication info and
 // saving away.
 SaveService ss = new SaveService();
 ss.getBusinessService().add(myService);